qusers/Q/tutorials/T4L/README.md

 - `-S` which leg: `protein` or `tripeptide`.
-- `-t` controls the reference peptide: `A` uses Ala flanks (AXA, the current default), `G` uses Gly flanks (GXG), `X` uses only the capped mutable residue, and `Z` preserves its native neighbours (ZXZ).
+- `-t` controls the reference peptide: `A` uses Ala flanks (AXA, the current default), `G` uses Gly flanks (GXG), `X` uses only the capped mutable residue, and `Z` preserves its native neighbors (ZXZ).
 The 2025 paper used ZXZ as its pragmatic reference and found no statistically significant effect when these four models were compared.
 This tutorial and the in-preparation charge-changing protocol use AXA.